11 Surprising Ways To Make Money Blogging

 Social Media Promotion

 A lot of bloggers think that the best way to make money is via sponsored content or review on their blog.
 And it is a great place to make money.
 But you can also make money by promoting products on your social media channels.
+You can work with brands by promoting their products or services and get paid to share your real opinions.
 Companies like Izea will pay you to promote products.
 Instagram is the number one source for this.
-You can also sell your gorgeous insta pics on sites like iStockPhoto.
+You can also sell your gorgeous Instagram pics on sites like iStockPhoto.

 I looooove webinars.
 I seriously can't get enough of webinars or online workshop by bloggers.
 Usually, this means an hour (sometimes a bit longer, depending on the subject and price) of teaching on a specific topic.